Louise Lawrence (activist): Community organizing

 Throughout her life, Lawrence corresponded with and built an extensive network of transgender people across the Bay Area, the US, and globally, by placing personal ads in magazines and contacting people who had been arrested for cross-dressing.
 Through Lawrence's network, members connected and collectivized, sharing information about doctors, medical procedures and comparing surgical results.
 She was known to house transgender people, including those who had traveled to seek surgery in San Francisco.
 Her network also included gay female impersonators, drag queens, April Ashley and Arthur Corbett.

 Lawrence was a member of the Mattachine Society of San Francisco and affiliated with the homophile movement in San Francisco.
-In 1964, Lawrence, Jose Sarria and four other homophile leaders met with religious leaders to advocate for sexual minorities.
+In 1964, Lawrence, José Sarria and four other homophile leaders met with religious leaders to advocate for sexual minorities.

 In 1942, Virginia Prince visited Lawrence after Prince attended one of Lawrence's lectures.
 Lawrence subsequently introduced Prince to her colleagues in transgender-oriented medical research and Prince would later become a leading transgender activist.
 In 1952, Lawrence helped to publish, along with Prince and others, the newsletter "Transvestia: Journal of the American Society for Equality in Dress", which hoped to combat discrimination against cross-dressers and educate researchers about transvestism.
 Although the publication was grown by Virginia Prince after 1960, the paper's first edition was largely funded by and distributed to the people in Lawrence's network.

 Medical community

-From the 1940s until her death, Lawrence sought to educate the public about gender non-conformity.
+From the 1940s until her death, Lawrence sought to educate the public about gender nonconformity.
 To achieve this, she acted as a key interface between medical researchers and her network within the transgender community.
 She wrote, "I am trying to gather as much information... as possible in order that medical men... will be able to help people that come to them."

-In 1942, she met leading psychiatrist Karl Bowman, the director of the Langley Porter Psychiatric Clinic at University of California - San Francisco.
+In 1942, she met leading psychiatrist Karl Bowman, the director of the Langley Porter Psychiatric Clinic at University of California, San Francisco.
 She frequently lectured on transgender topics to Bowman's colleagues at the university.
 Through Bowman, Lawrence met Harry Benjamin, a researcher in transsexual medicine from Germany, and introduced him to her contacts in the transgender community.
 According to former colleagues, Benjamin used Lawrence as a "sounding board for many of his ideas" and Lawrence wrote that she appreciated Benjamin as "one of the few medical men in this country who has any understanding of this problem."
 Lawrence also informed him of the early writings of David O. Cauldwell.